Jayesh-2981/Web-Development-Course/HTML/All Notes/Topicwise Notes/2 Basic HTML Tags/6_Anchor_Tag.md

 - <strong> Unvisited: </strong> <span style="color:blue; text-decoration:underline"> Shown as blue and underlined like this sentence </span>

 You can customize these colors using CSS to better match the style of your website.

+## Conclusion

+The Anchor tag (`<a>`) is a fundamental component of HTML that enables navigation between web pages through hyperlinks.
+By utilizing key attributes such as `href` and `target`, developers can control the destination and behavior of links.
+Understanding how to link to specific sections within a page and the visual states of links (active, visited, unvisited) is essential for creating a seamless user experience.
+Customizing link styles with CSS further enhances the aesthetic integration of links within a website.